Dewalt-arch/pimpmyadlab/readme.md

  script have been carefully planned, to replicate the lab instructed setup per TCM Academy/PEH course material and provide a scripted installation.

- The function NukeDefender.ps1 has also been provided as a seperate script and menu functionality added to PimpmyADLab.ps1 for those that just need to NukeDefender only and not rebuild the entire lab.
+ The function NukeDefender.ps1 has also been provided as a separate script and menu functionality added to PimpmyADLab.ps1 for those that just need to NukeDefender only and not rebuild the entire lab.